wu87988622/ohara/ohara-manager-nodejs/README.md

 yarn test
 ```

-Generate a test coverage report
+Generate test coverage reports

-> The coverage report can be found in `ohara-manager/client/coverage/`
+> The coverage reports can be found in `ohara-manager/client/coverage/`

 ```sh
 yarn test:coverage